maximeSurmontGH/calcul-instagram-user-engagement-rate/README.md

 ```

 Set in the ./src/variables, the accounts, you want to get the data from.
 It must be the account names.
+You can also change the different parameters from this file, such as the throttle paameters, etc.

 ## Result